Arkenon/clean-wp-plugin-boilerplate/README.md

 It supports block development with React, ESNext, and JSX compilation.

+Especially for developers who want to create a plugin with clean architecture and clean code.

+It is not useful for simple and small projects.

+You can use this boilerplate for large projects includes multiple post types, custom fields, custom taxonomies and more.

 ## Installation

 The Boilerplate can be installed directly into your plugins folder.